MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 ## Install the Import Tool

-How you install [!include[pn-import-tool](../includes/pn-import-tool.md)] depends on how your administrator chooses to distribute the app.
+How you install the [!include[pn-import-tool](../includes/pn-import-tool.md)] depends on how your administrator chooses to distribute the app.
 Your admin may have you install the app from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers, from your organization’s private store, through an email link, or another method.